Knights of the Round Table: Elyan

 Elyan the White or Helyan le Blanc (also Elain, Elayn, Helain, Hellaine, Helin; -le Blank, -the Pale) is son of Bors the Younger in the prose romance tradition of Lancelot-Grail (Vulgate Cycle).
 His mother, Claire, has tricked Bors into sleeping with her using a magic ring (the only time Bors broke his vow of chastity).
 Claire is daughter of British king Brandegore (Brandegorre, Brandegoris) and also half-sister of Sagramore, and their shared mother is daughter of the Eastern Roman Emperor.
 At the age of 15, Elyan is brought to Arthur's court by Bors.
 He then becomes known as an excellent knight and is accepted as a member to the Round Table.
 True to his lineage, Elyan eventually becomes Emperor of Constantinople himself.

 Elyan's adventures are different the Post-Vulgate Queste, as well as the expanded version of the Prose Tristan, where he takes a vacant Round Table seat that had belonged to Dragan (Dagarius) after the latter knight's death by Tristan.
 He later helps his cousin Lancelot rescue Guinevere after their affair is exposed, and then joins him in exile during their war with Arthur.

-Elyan should not be confused with Elians (Eliant, Elianz), a Knight of the Round Table from Ireland who occupied Lancelot's vacant seat in both the Vulgate and Post-Vulgate versions of the Mort Artu.
+Elyan should not be confused with Elians (Eliant, Elianz), a knight from Ireland who occupied the vacant seat of Lancelot after his expulsion from the Round Table in both the Vulgate and Post-Vulgate versions of the Mort Artu.
 A modern character inspired by Elyan the White was portrayed by Nigerian actor Adetomiwa Edun as Guinevere's brother in the 2008 television series Merlin.